Quantum Europe

 • How does regulation impact the investment landscape for quantum technologies, and how can Europe ensure an innovative and growth-oriented environment?

 • What financing mechanisms and collaborative strategies are needed to advance Europe’s quantum revolution?
 What needs to be done to inject more public investments in European quantum innovation and how can a steady flow of private investment into quantum computing be encouraged?
 Which investment tools are needed to attract private capital for later-stage funding rounds of start-ups?
+What role do public-private partnerships and sandbox initiatives play in supporting SMEs in the quantum computing space?

 • What efforts are being made to develop educational pathways and training programs to prepare the current and future workforce for the quantum economy?
 How can it be ensured that the EU retains its talent while promoting the block as a hub for quantum careers worldwide?